Home Compare ADP vs WDAY

 Automatic Data Processing vs Workday: Which Stock Looks Stronger in 2026?

-Automatic Data Processing holds the cleaner structural position, with the lead spread across valuation and growth.
+Automatic Data Processing holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 Workday still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.